Methode Announces Preliminary Results of Tender Offer for Shares of Nordic Lights Group Corporation

-/EIN News/ -- CHICAGO, April 17, 2023 (GLOBE NEWSWIRE) -- Methode Electronics, Inc. (NYSE: MEI), a leading global supplier of custom-engineered solutions for user interface, LED lighting system and power distribution applications, announced that, following the launch of its public tender offer for all the outstanding shares of Nordic Lights Group Corporation on March 15, 2023 (as previously announced on February 28, 2023), the offer period has expired as of April 14, 2023, and the preliminary results of the offer are:
+CHICAGO, April 17, 2023 (GLOBE NEWSWIRE) -- Methode Electronics, Inc. MEI, a leading global supplier of custom-engineered solutions for user interface, LED lighting system and power distribution applications, announced that, following the launch of its public tender offer for all the outstanding shares of Nordic Lights Group Corporation on March 15, 2023 (as previously announced on February 28, 2023), the offer period has expired as of April 14, 2023, and the preliminary results of the offer are:

 Under the terms and conditions of the offer, one of the conditions to closing is that acceptances are received in respect of more than 90 percent of the shares in Nordic Lights and such condition may be waived at the discretion of Methode.